Archive

 What is Media Archaeology? gives no direct answer to the question that it poses.
 Instead, it gives a map – a cartography of how to see the field of media archaeology defined by various theories and directions, that help us to go to places – and think things.
 However, I remember trying to think through definitions of media archaeology – a useful task to bring clarity.
 I originally doodled something like this for my working blog for that WiMA book, but let’s return to that now.
 This thinking aloud was partly triggered by my soon to be new colleague Sunil Manghani’s question…so how does media archaeology differ from media history.

-Here is one attempt to give definition type of coordinates…although this does not exhaust the richness of MA and its various traditions.
+Here is one attempt to give a definition – sort of coordinates, although this does not exhaust the richness of MA and its various traditions.

-Furthermore, I see media archaeology as a history-theory enterprise in which temporal excavation of media functions as a theoretical force as well; a reading of old media and new media in parallel lines.
+Furthermore, I see media archaeology as a joint history & theory venture in which temporal excavation of media functions as a theoretical force as well; it can be characterised as a reading of old media and new media in parallel lines.
 Media archaeology is decisively non-linear, and rigorously theoretical in its media historical interest of knowledge.
 In a Benjaminian vein, it abandons historicism when by it is meant the idea that the past is given and out there waiting for us to find it; instead, it believes in the radical assembling of history, and histories in the plural, but so that it is not only a subset of cultural historical writing.
 Instead, media archaeology needs to insist both on the material nature of its enterprise – that media are always articulated in material, also in non-narrative frameworks whether technical media such as photography, or algorithmic media features such as databases and software networks – and that the work of assembling temporal mediations takes place in an increasingly varied and distributed network of institutions, practices and technological platforms.

 Indeed, what media archaeology investigates are also the practical rewirings of time, as is done in media artistic and creative practice work, through archives digital and traditional, as well as DIY and circuit bending which recycle, and remix obsolete technology as much as they investigate aesthetic and political economic conditions of technical media.